Give Us the Moon

 Give Us the Moon is a 1944 British comedy film directed and written by Val Guest and starring Vic Oliver, Margaret Lockwood and Peter Graves.

+Lockwood had just become a star with The Man in Grey and did the film because she did not want to be typecast as a villainess.

 Plot

-Made in 1943-44, the film is set in a future peacetime Britain, after the end of World War II.
-Peter Pyke, the son of a millionaire hotel owner, had been a RAF pilot during the war but, much to the frustration of his hard-working father, he does not want to work for a living, and idles his time away while living in his father's hotel (named "Eisenhower Hotel").
+Made in 1943–44, the film is set in a future peacetime Britain, after the end of World War II.
+Peter Pyke, the son of a millionaire hotel owner, had been an RAF pilot during the war but, much to the frustration of his hard-working father, he does not want to work for a living, and idles his time away while living in his father's hotel (named "Eisenhower Hotel").
 So when Peter stumbles across a group of people, mainly White Russian émigrés who call themselves “White Elephants” and refuse to work or be of any use to society, he eagerly accepts their invitation to join them.